 To practice as a speech-language pathologist, students must complete a graduate degree from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
 UW-Whitewater's graduate program offers a two-year master's of science degree program that meets all professional standards for CAA and state licensure.
 After completion of the graduate degree in Communication Sciences & Disorders, students can work as speech-language pathologists in a variety of settings, including neonatal centers, preschools and schools, universities, hospitals, medical facilities, rehabilitation centers, private practices and geriatric centers.
 State departments of education report continuing shortages of qualified speech-language pathologists.
 The American Speech-Language-Hearing Hearing Association (ASHA) research division also reports personnel shortages.
 Over the last five years, 100 percent of our graduates who sought employment in the field found jobs within the first three months following graduation.

-The M.S. in Speech-Language Pathology program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The M.S. in Communication Sciences and Disorders program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The College of Education & Professional Studies is fully accredited by the Wisconsin Department of Public Instruction and the National Council for the Accreditation of Teacher Education.

 Upon degree completion Graduate level students will be able to demonstrate entry-level competencies for certification as a Speech-Language Pathologist.
 Graduate performance is systematically assessed and documented.
 Successful completion of the graduate degree is noted on the Knowledge and Skills Acquisition (KASA) summary form, which is verified by the program director.
 Undergraduate level students will be able to: